Released 25 years ago today, this sci-fi action film is more relevant today than ever

 Viewers came for fun, and left feeling bad about humanity.
 Where was the escapism promised by the movie title??

-The savvy would've been aware that the fun-sounding title would have been a dead give-away about hidden depths; all you have to do is look at the anti-commercialism in Robocop to see that there is always so much more going on beneath the shallow surface with these movies.
+The savvy would've been aware that the fun-sounding, means-nothing title would have been a dead give-away about hidden depths; all you have to do is look at the anti-commercialism in Robocop to see that there is always so much more going on beneath the shallow surface with these movies.

-Regardless, Verhoeven obviously felt that keeping the high IQ was no longer acceptable in big budget fare, followed Starship Troopers up in 2000 with Hollow Man, a weirdly rape-y invisible man horror movie, which addmitedly made more money ($195 million), but critics hated even more (24% on Metacritic).
+Regardless, Verhoeven obviously felt that keeping the high IQ was no longer acceptable in big budget fare, so he followed Starship Troopers up in 2000 with Hollow Man, an unlikeably weird invisible man horror movie, which admitedly made more money ($195 million), but critics hated it even more (24% on Metacritic).